-After creating our weekly schedule, we decided to make a daily schedule that we can hang at our kitchen so that the kids know what’s coming up for the day.
+After creating your weekly schedule, it’s time to make a daily schedule that you can hang at your kitchen so that your kids know what’s coming up for the day.

-- At 9 am they will do their morning chores that include making their beds, cleaning the breakfast dishes, and taking out the trash.
+- At 9 am, they will do their morning chores, including making their beds, cleaning the breakfast dishes, and taking out the trash.

-- At 10 am it is Reading time!
-We decided to read every day to avoid the summer slide and to improve this skill.
-To make it fun, we are using the Summer Reading Challenge, which the kids enjoy and actually look forward to every morning.
+- At 10 am, it is Reading time!
+It’s great to read every day to avoid the summer slide and to improve this skill.
+To make it fun, you can use the Summer Reading Challenge, which kids enjoy and actually look forward to every morning.

-- At 12 pm we have lunch.
-Sometimes the youngest ones take a nap right after, while the oldest kids help pick up the table and have independent playtime.
+- At 12 pm, it’s time for lunch.
+Sometimes the youngest ones take a nap right after, while the oldest kids help pick up the table and have some extra independent playtime.

-- At 2 pm, we try an activity from our bucket list based on our Weekly Summer Schedule above.
-Usually, there is enough time to try just one activity, but if we finish early, the kids have some quiet time playing by themselves.
+- At 2 pm, try an activity from your bucket list based on your Weekly Summer Schedule above.
+Usually, there is enough time to try just one activity, but if you finish early, just let your kids have some quiet time playing by themselves.

-- At 5 or 5:30 pm, right after we are done with our summer activity or quiet time, it is bath time.
+- At 5 or 5:30 pm, right after you are done with your summer activity or quiet time, it is bath time.

-- At 6 pm, we have dinner together while talking about our day.
-Then, kids will help clear the plates.
+- At 6 pm, you can have dinner together while talking about your day.
+Then, kids can help clear the plates.

-- At 7 pm, it is the only time the kids are allowed to play with electronics.
+- At 7 pm, it is the only time that kids are allowed to play with electronics.

 Summer Schedule Templates

-I included a fill-in version of the daily schedule and a fill-in weekly schedule in case you need to plan every day of the week in a different way.
+I included a fill-in version of the daily schedule and also a fill-in weekly schedule, in case you need to plan every day of the week in a different way.

-You can also frame them and use a dry-erase marker to change your program every time you need.
+You can frame them and use a dry-erase marker to change your program every time you need it.

-Include activities that match your own children’s interest, but don’t forget to always make time for some reading and educational ideas.
+But don’t forget to always make time for some reading and educational ideas as well.